Skip to navigation Skip to content

 • maintenance income for the customer changes or a sibling commences or ceases to attract maintenance

-Note: this does not apply to the TAP.
+Note: this does not apply to the Tertiary Access Payment (TAP).

 Bereavement

-Where a change to the members of the family pool has occurred due to the death of one or more members of the family pool, no YA debt shall be incurred on other family pool members so long as the death has been notified to Services Australia within 28 days.
+Where a change to the members of the family pool has occurred due to the death of one or more members of the family pool, no Youth Allowance (YA) debt is incurred on other family pool members if the death has been notified to Services Australia within 28 days.

-In the case of AIC any debt will apply from the date paid to plus one day (and subject to waiver of recovery of the debt on the grounds of special circumstances).
+In the case of Assistance for Isolated Children (AIC), any debt will apply from the date paid to plus one day (and subject to waiver of recovery of the debt on the grounds of special circumstances).

 However, any rate change to family pool members must be applied from the: